 Yes you do, since we’re making donuts.
 I recommend Wilton’s non-stick donut pan (I have two of these) or this silicone one.

 Yes you can!
 Just make the donuts the day before and keep them in an airtight container in the refrigerator.
-Make the glaze the next day, glaze the donuts, and then serve.
+Make the glaze the next day, dip, and then serve.

 Equipment